olamy/saml-plugin/doc/TROUBLESHOOTING.md

 ### IdP Metadata

-The IdP metadata should looks like this one, the main data are the `entityID`, `IDPSSODescriptor` section, and `SingleSignOnService` the three sections are needed.
+The IdP metadata should look like this one, the main data are the `entityID`, `IDPSSODescriptor` section, and `SingleSignOnService` the three sections are needed.

 ```
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>